-One of the big buzzwords in the past year within the business sector, competence based learning has become a new focus implemented at companies worldwide that want to train and manage their employee’s skill set in an effective way.
-Competence Based learning is centered around the idea that blanket training of employees is not the efficient approach to preparing employees to function well at the workplace, and that productivity is highest when competencies are defined clearly and specifically addressed and developed by trainers and educators.
+One of the big buzzwords in the past year within the business sector, competency-based learning has become a new focus implemented at companies worldwide that want to train and manage their employee’s skill set in an effective way.
+Competence Based learning is centered around the idea that blanket-training of employees is not the efficient approach to preparing employees to function well at the workplace, and that productivity is highest when competencies are defined clearly and specifically addressed and developed by trainers and educators.

-Under the umbrella of the competency based learning approach, a job description is carefully constructed to define and isolate several skills, talents, and competencies that an employee will have to know or eventually master in order to perform their required tasks.
-Resources are then strategically allocated in order to develop training modules that target very specific timelines and mastery goals, and experts are used to develop existing skills in employees without wasting energy on repeating the basic knowledge already assimilated through experience or previous training.
-The most general principle of the competence based learning approach is that the program should maximize the benefits of a limited set of training resources.
+Under the umbrella of the competency-based learning approach, a job description is carefully constructed to define and isolate several skills, talents, and competencies that an employee will have to know or eventually master in order to perform their required tasks.
+Resources are then strategically allocated in order to develop training modules that target very specific timelines and mastery goals, and experts are used to developing existing skills in employees without wasting energy on repeating the basic knowledge already assimilated through experience or previous training.
+The most general principle of the competency-based learning approach is that the program should maximize the benefits of a limited set of training resources.